docker/docs/storage/storagedriver/overlayfs-driver.md

   re-create them later.

-## Configure Docker with the `overlay` or `overlay2` storage driver
+## Configure Docker with the `overlay2` storage driver

-It is highly recommended that you use the `overlay2` driver if possible, rather than the `overlay` driver.
-The `overlay` driver is **not** supported for Docker EE.

-To configure Docker to use the `overlay` storage driver your Docker host must be running version 3.18 of the Linux kernel (preferably newer) with the overlay kernel module loaded.
-For the `overlay2` driver, the version of your kernel must be 4.0 or newer.
+For the `overlay2` driver, the kernal version must be 4.0 or newer.

 Before following this procedure, you must first meet all the [prerequisites](#prerequisites).